s3mi0tics/s3mi0tics/README.md

 I'm a driven *full-stack web developer* and recent graduate from Coding Dojo with proficiency in __Python, Java, React/Node.js.__ Trained using __MySQL and MongoDB__

 # Here to code.

+## What I am woking on at the moment
+    [LeetCode Explore Card]("https://github.com/s3mi0tics/LeetCode_Explore_Cards") algorithms, to improve my foundational knowledge of data structures and algorythms
+    [Portfolio_Website]("https://github.com/s3mi0tics/Portfolio_Website") Will have my personal portfolio website up soon.

+## What I strive for

 ### Driven to make the world a better place through kindness and grit
 ### Dedicated to getting a little better everyday
 #### Embracing challenges